 The curriculum has been developed in collaboration with industry experts to ensure maximum relevance to industry trends and demands.
 An experienced, international recognized faculty with both practical experiences and academic credentials delivers the MBA courses.

 The program includes traditional lectures, interactive teaching with emphasis on real practice as well as field visits.
-Unique features of the program are the Applied Research Project over their second semester, the study trip to Chicago as well as a number of seminars and tutorials on relevant concepts.
+Unique features of the program are the Strategic Business Project over their second semester, the study trip to Chicago as well as a number of seminars and tutorials on relevant concepts.

 The following outline is an overview of the courses offered in the MBA in Hospitality Management program.

-The course offers a thorough grounding in strategic marketing.
+The course offers a thorough grounding in strategic marketing and sales.
 Since marketing is about identifying and meeting human and social needs in order to deliver unique value to the customer, the course begins with the examination of marketing as a strategic business function.
-We then progress through an analysis of the business environment and how to determine products and services we might profitably offer our customers.
+Students then progress through an analysis of the business environment and how to determine products and services they might profitably offer their customers.
 The middle part of the course deals with the three key strategic concepts of segmentation, targeting and positioning.
-Next, we explore the components of the marketing mix.
+Next, students will explore the components of the marketing mix.
 The final sections will deal with branding and destination marketing.
 All these concepts will be illustrated throughout the course with examples and case studies.

 Good business decisions are based on information interpreted through valid and clean data.
 This course is designed to provide students with the necessary tools for collecting, analyzing, interpreting and presenting data needed for business decisions.
 A variety of statistical tools will be examined that can be used to assist managers in the decision making process.